Randall–Sundrum model: RS2 model

 The RS2 model uses the same geometry as RS1, but there is no TeV brane.
 The particles of the standard model are presumed to be on the Planck brane.
 This model was originally of interest because it represented an infinite 5-dimensional model, which, in many respects, behaved as a 4-dimensional model.
 This setup may also be of interest for studies of the AdS/CFT conjecture.

 Prior models

 In 1998/99 Merab Gogberashvili published on arXiv a number of articles on a very similar theme.
 He showed that if the Universe is considered as a thin shell (a mathematical synonym for "brane") expanding in 5-dimensional space, then there is a possibility to obtain one scale for particle theory corresponding to the 5-dimensional cosmological constant and Universe thickness, and thus to solve the hierarchy problem.
-It was also shown that four-dimensionality of the Universe is the result of stability requirement, since the extra component of the Einstein field equations giving the localized solution for matter fields coincides with the one of the conditions of stability.
+It was also shown that four-dimensionality of the Universe is the result of stability requirement, since the extra component of the Einstein field equations giving the localized solution for matter fields coincides with one of the conditions of stability.